 6. I will replace or upgrade that thing that really needs it

 We all have a piece of camping or hiking gear that we should really just retire and replace.
 For me, it’s an old el’ cheapo 1 person hiking tent.
-It’s been a great tent over the years but the floor has holes in it, it smells funky, the zips busted, and it doesn’t keep the rain out anymore.
+It’s been a great tent over the years but the floor has holes in it, it smells funky, the zips busted, and it no longer keeps the rain out.

-I could continue to repair it, but there comes a point.
-Treat yourself.
-Or ask a loved one to treat you for your birthday, mother’s or father’s day.
+I could continue to repair it, but there comes a point when it’s time to let it go.
+Treat yourself with a new purchase, or ask a loved one to gift it for your birthday, mother’s or father’s day.

 Fill your new year with adventures outdoors.
 Image: Aaron Schubert